nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 Q. How can I use Win32 API in my add-on or object?

 There is a document written by an add-on developer which talks about using Win32 API in your add-on.
-Select [this link][4] to view this document.
+Select [this link][Using Win32 API] to view this document.

 Q. How can I create dialogs in my add-on?